Lorenhaim/Lorenhaim/README.md

 ## About me
 - Graduated on Computer Science on State University of Rio de Janeiro
-- C# and Nodejs Proud Programmer
+- Nodejs Proud Programmer
 - Automation and Robot programming enthusiast
-- Unity3D game maker
 - 10 Years of professional programming.
-5 Playing with flash
 - Using Arch Linux
 - Captain on Kubernetes
 - Already installed Gentoo (in just under of 2 months)